The Chemicals Between Us

 "The Chemicals Between Us" is a song by alternative band Bush.
 It was released on 14 September 1999 as the lead single from the band's third album The Science of Things (1999).
 The song was featured in the TV series Charmed.

 Lyrics and style

 Gavin Rossdale described the song as being "all about the differences and distances between people."
 He also said the song was about misunderstanding and not being able to communicate.
 He said, "I was thinking the chemicals between us would be when things aren't going so good and you're in that lonely bed with that person and you're not communicating."

 The song is unique among most other singles by the band due to its numerous electronic elements as well as an almost dancey percussion.
 However, it also bears a prominent hard rock guitar riff throughout.

 Music video

-The song's music video (directed by Stéphane Sednaoui), which was filmed in late August 1999 in Los Angeles, was played predominantly on the music channels, MTV, MTV2, and VH1.
+The song's music video was originally going to be directed by Paul Hunter, but he departed due to scheduling conflicts.
+Stéphane Sednaoui wound up directing the video, which was filmed in late August 1999 in Los Angeles.